Learn about our plans for an exciting new community in Bathgate

 Our Proposal for Sibbalds Wynd

-The development will provide a mix of 190 high quality homes and each new home will include Electric Vehicle Charging Points and Solar PV panels to help reduce the carbon footprint of the development.
+The development will provide a mix of 189 high quality homes and each new home will include Solar PV panels to help reduce the carbon footprint of the development.
 A significant area of open space will be retained and improved for the use of residents, and we will introduce a green corridor to provide a wildlife link to Little Boghead Nature Park.
 We will be taking an industry-leading approach to biodiversity on this site, with the introduction of bug hotels, bird and bat boxes, bee-friendly planting and high-quality landscaping throughout.

 About our proposals features